AODBA/blg/README.md

 # Option 1
-## Use Panadas running in Jupiter Notebook
+### Use Panadas running in Jupiter Notebook
+- this would be the POC approach.

 [Jupiter Notebook](https://github.com/AODBA/blg/blob/master/blgGetData-Pandas.ipynb)

 # Option 2
+- this approach would
 ## Generate Report from Data using AWS Cli + S3 + Athena

 ### Arch: